In September 1984, I learnt that the wild ones were few and far between.

-It was time.
-It was finally time for me to start my new adventure; it was time for me to start school.
-My new school rucksack had been packed for a while; it was full of beautifully smelling new books, new notepads and a massive pencil case packed with all the pens and erasers that I might need in my first year.
-Perhaps mum got a bit carried away.
-Our lovely mum was always so thoughtful and generous.
-My books were all nicely wrapped too; I was ready!
+My new school rucksack was ready and heavy; it was full of beautifully smelling new books wrapped in crisp brown paper, new notepads and a massive pencil case packed with all the pencils that I might need in my first year.
+Mum was always so thoughtful and generous.

 I started school when I was seven years old.
 This was the standard school starting age.
 Our classes would start at 0730 and finish at 1200.

 My school was about two kilometres away, (around 1.2 miles), down the hill from our farm, nestled in the middle of our village, surrounded by soft sloping hills on one side and a birch park on the other.
 The western edge of our birch park was softly caressed by our stunningly clear Pliva river.